JuliaImages/MultiChannelColors.jl/docs/src/faq.md

 end
 ```

-In this case `ctemplate` encodes the type and code in `make_image_and_do_something` will be inferrable even if the type of the created `ctemplate` is not inferrable in the calling scope.
+In this case `ctemplate` encodes the type, and code in `make_image_and_do_something` will be inferrable even if the type of the created `ctemplate` is not inferrable in its creation scope.